deAtog/react-google-maps/SECURITY.md

 ## Reporting a Vulnerability

-send me an email to justfly1984@gmail.com
+Send me an email to deatog@gmail.com